Senate to Vote on Reconsidering Immigration Bill

 BRIAN NAYLOR: When we last left the immigration bill, it was just barely clinging to life.
 Senate Majority Leader Harry Reid pulled the bill from the floor after backers couldn't muster 60 votes to end debate.
 Now, two and half weeks later, there will be another try, this time requiring 60 votes to resume debate.
 It's a vote the White House, which helped write the immigration bill, is optimistic it will win.
 Republican Senator Jim DeMint of South Carolina, who opposes the measure, says the White House has been pulling out all the stops.

-If debate proceeds today, Democratic Senator Robert Menendez in New Jersey hopes to restore some of the weight given family ties in the awarding of visas.
+NAYLOR: If debate proceeds today, Democratic Senator Robert Menendez in New Jersey hopes to restore some of the weight given family ties in the awarding of visas.

-Sonia Ramirez is with the AFL-CIO, which has announced its opposition to the immigration bill.
+NAYLOR: Sonia Ramirez is with the AFL-CIO, which has announced its opposition to the immigration bill.

-Republican DeMint says this is not the time to be debating such a contentious issue at all.
+NAYLOR: Republican DeMint says this is not the time to be debating such a contentious issue at all.

-Sen. DEMINT: One of the best reasons not to move ahead with this bill right now is the favorable ratings for the president and the Congress are near historic lows.
+DEMINT: One of the best reasons not to move ahead with this bill right now is the favorable ratings for the president and the Congress are near historic lows.
 And to take the nation's most emotionally charged issue and try to ram it down America's throat at a time when there's not a high level of trust for what we're doing up here just doesn't make sense.

-Brian Naylor, NPR News, the Capitol.
+NAYLOR: Brian Naylor, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.